 Clerc's Thiourea Gold Toner

 rinsed print quickly into the toning bath (or pour the toner onto the print).
 Agitate the print frequently during the toning period--five to ten minutes, depending on the condition of the toner.
+After toning

 worked with this simple process the more I grew to enjoy it and the more I realized its potential as a method for making stunning prints at a very affordable price.
 I am certain there are many more